erasme/erajs/README.md

 Layout containers allow you to arrange your application layout dynamically.

+### App

+It is the base container for your application.
+There can only be one instance of it and you can access this singleton via "Ui.App.current".

+It manages onReady event, the windowOrientationChange, url arguments and proper iframe integration.

+    var app = new Ui.App();
+    var lbl = new Ui.Label({text: 'Here are my arguments : ' + JSON.stringify(app.arguments)});
+    app.setContent(lbl);

 ### VBox & HBox

 Probably the most used containers, they allow you to stack elements, either vertically or horizontally.
 VBox and HBox inherite from Box, they just differ in their orientation.

+Let's play with boxes orientation :

+    var app = new Ui.App({
+      content: {
+        type: Ui.Box, orientation: 'vertical',
+        horizontalAlign: 'center', verticalAlign: 'center',
+        content: [
+          {type: Ui.Label, text: 'Up'},
+          {
+            type: Ui.Button, text: 'Change orientation',
+            onPress: function(){
+              var orientation = this.content.getOrientation() === 'vertical' ? 'horizontal' : 'vertical';
+              this.content.setOrientation(orientation);
+            }
+          },
+          {type: Ui.Label, text: 'Down'}
+        ]
+      }
+    });

+As you can see a Box can change it's orientation dynamically.
+Damned practical when you have a portable device with giroscope !

+Boxes have some very interesting properties such as "uniform" :

+    var app = new Ui.App({
+      content: {
+        type: Ui.HBox,
+        horizontalAlign: 'center', verticalAlign: 'center',
+        content: [
+          {type: Ui.Button, text: 'Tiny text'},
+          {type: Ui.Button, text: 'Very loooooooooooonnnnng text'},
+          {
+            type: Ui.Button, text: 'Make them uniform !',
+            onPress: function(){
+              this.content.setUniform(!this.content.getUniform());
+            }
+          }
+        ]
+      }
+    });

+Elements in the box can have "attached properties" like "resizable :

+    var app = new Ui.App({
+      content: {
+        type: Ui.HBox,
+        verticalAlign: 'center', //Note that there is no more horizontalAlign
+        content: [
+          {type: Ui.Button, text: 'Tiny text'},
+          {
+            type: Ui.Button, text: 'Hey, I can take all the place ! ',
+            onPress: function(me){
+              Ui.Box.setResizable(me, !Ui.Box.getResizable(me));
+            }
+          },
+          {type: Ui.Button, text: 'Also tiny...'}
+        ]
+      }
+    });

 ### LBox